nfriend/google-translate-xlf/README.md

 ![XLF2XLF](./logo.png)

-# XLF2XLF (aka. google-translate-xlf)
+# XLF2XLF (ex. google-translate-xlf)
 A command-line utility to automatically translate .xlf translation files using Google Translate

 **DISCLAIMER**

-> This library was forked from https://github.com/nfriend/google-translate-xlf
+> This library was forked from https://github.com/nfriend/xlf2xlf

-> Some additions to package dependecies were made according to https://www.npmjs.com/package/google-translate-xlf-updated
+> Some additions to package dependecies were made according to https://www.npmjs.com/package/xlf2xlf-updated

 The main goal to fork and edit original tool was to preserve word and interpolation blocks order while translating original _.xlf_ file, as base library copied this interpolation blocks to the end of _target_ element.